By Nontobeko Mtshali

 As a result, it may often cost governments less to borrow from their citizens who are living overseas, according to a 2010 report on diaspora investments by the Migration Policy Institute (MPI), a think-tank in Washington, DC.
 “This difference in risk perception can lead to a ‘patriotic discount’ on expected returns,” the MPI report found.
 This markdown was the difference between the market interest rate for government debt and the interest rate that expats are willing to accept.
 While the willingness of migrants to invest is not purely a financial decision, governments still need to ensure that their houses are in order before pulling on nationalist heartstrings.
 “Evidence suggests that patriotic discounts are particularly meaningful among first-generation immigrants and when the country of origin faces an external threat” such as a foreign invasion, according to the MPI report.
 But succeeding generations are less likely to invest, the report warned.
-“In countries where capital markets are less developed, such as in much of Africa and Central America…diasporas might play the role of ‘first movers’ and contribute to innovation and price discovery as well as to scale.”
+“In countries where capital markets are less developed, such as in much of Africa and Central America … diasporas might play the role of ‘first movers’ and contribute to innovation and price discovery as well as to scale.”

 First-generation diasporas may be more interested in direct investment and may be more prone to patriotic discounts, while second and higher generation diasporas may find portfolio investment a more accessible and less time-intensive approach, the report says.
 However, all members of the diaspora, regardless of age, are “less forgiving when their countries of origin face financial challenges due to domestic mismanagement”, it concludes.
 Ethiopia learnt this lesson the hard way.
 Its first diaspora bond, issued in 2008, was intended to finance a hydroelectric project for the Ethiopian Electric Power Corporation, but failed to meet its funding target.
 The state has been tight-lipped over how much it intended to raise and how much funding it managed to attract.
 It only conceded that sales were slow.
-The bond failed to meet its revenue goal because of a “lack of trust in the ability of the utility to service the debt, the full faith and credit guarantee of the government and the overall political climate in Ethiopia”, said ADB analysts, Seliatou Kayode-Anglade and Nana Spio-Garbrah, in a 2012 brief.
+The bond failed to meet its revenue goal because of a “lack of trust in the ability of the utility to service the debt, the full faith and credit guarantee of the government and the overall political climate in Ethiopia”, said ADB analysts Seliatou Kayode-Anglade and Nana Spio-Garbrah, in a 2012 brief.

-This did not stop the country from issuing another diaspora bond in 2011 to finance the Grand Renaissance Dam, currently under construction on the Blue Nile near the Sudan border.
+This did not stop the country from issuing another diaspora bond in 2011 to finance the Grand Renaissance Dam, under construction on the Blue Nile near the Sudan border.
 It is set to be Africa’s largest hydroelectric dam but information on the amount raised so far through the diaspora bond for this $4.8 billion project has not been released.
 According to media reports, however, 80% of the funding was sourced from local taxes and the remaining 20% from treasury bonds.
 Ethiopians abroad and at home contributed the project’s first $350m and government workers donated amounts equivalent to a month of their salaries, according to Africa Renewal, a UN publication.
 More recently, Nigeria and Zimbabwe have also hopped onto the bond bandwagon.
 In March this year the Nigerian Senate approved outgoing President Goodluck Jonathan’s request to increase the revenue target of the country’s diaspora bond from $100m to $300m.

 Raising the bond to $300m was needed to compensate for Nigeria’s dwindling oil revenues as oil prices have plummeted, said Ehigie Uzamere, head of a Senate committee that recommended the increase, according to This Day newspaper.
 The $100m diaspora bond in the 2012-2014 borrowing plan was too small considering the number of Nigerians living abroad, he added.
 Estimates of Nigerians living abroad range from 5m to 15m, according to www.nigeriandiaspora.com, a research site.
 Patrick Chinamasa, Zimbabwe’s finance minister, reportedly told Parliament last June that he was considering raising funds through diaspora bonds to pay for some of the country’s small hydroelectric schemes.
 According to a World Bank official, over 3m Zimbabweans are estimated to have left the country since 2000, mostly to escape the country’s socioeconomic decline and political troubles.
-Countries need do to their homework before issuing diaspora bonds, the ADB analysts Mesdames Kayode-Anglade and Spio-Garbrah advise.
+Countries need to do their homework before issuing diaspora bonds, the ADB analysts Madam Kayode-Anglade and Madam Spio-Garbrah advise.